yearn/yearn-devdocs/docs/developers/v2/hacking-with-yearn.md

 donate yield to an NGO
 invest the yield in more risky stuff or directional bets paying bills and subscriptions
 3. Create a metavault on top of multiple vaults.
-One idea that comes to my mind is having a USD metavault that deposits into multiple dollar pegged vaults based on some strategy and abstracts the complexity from the user.
+One idea that comes to my mind is having a USD metavault that deposits into multiple dollar-pegged vaults based on some strategy and abstracts the complexity from the user.
 4. Build a UI that accepts deposits and allows you to move assets across chains.
 5. Use the vaults as a place to earn interest on funds that are not currently actively being used by the user.

 # Examples

-[**Bunker Finance**](https://bunker.finance/): Bunker.finance is a decentralized protocol for NFT-backed loans.
-They integrated with Yearn v3’s USDC and WETH vaults and use them as a place to earn interest on funds that are currently not being supplied to borrowers.

 [**Skew You**](https://github.com/Tburm/tracer-vault): Users can borrow against their options collateral, unlocking a whole new world of capital efficiency.

 [**Possum**](https://github.com/Possum-ONE): Fixed-income product that can turn every farm into two fix/variable pools.
 Based on the game model, fixed pool users can have guaranteed APY while the variable user gets higher APY with higher risk.

-[**Demon**](https://demon-finance.netlify.app/): Demystifying obscure APY numbers

 [**Bowtie**](https://github.com/ShayanJa/bowtie_finance): Allows users to borrow against their options collateral.